Mark Robinson (American politician): Other controversial remarks

 In a March 2018 podcast, Robinson called the Civil Rights Movement a communist plot to "subvert capitalism" and "to subvert free choice".
 He has also called Martin Luther King Jr. a "communist" and "ersatz pastor".
-In December 2018, Robinson published a video on Facebook in which he said that victims of child rape are "monsters".
+In December 2018, Robinson published a video on Facebook in which he said that victims of child rape turn into "monsters".

 In 2020, the Charlotte Observer editorial board described Robinson's posts as "cringeworthy" and "an embarrassment," while the state Democratic Party called them "homophobic, anti-Semitic, and downright unhinged."
 Robinson's posts were also criticized by Equality North Carolina and Jewish community leaders in North Carolina.
 Robinson declined to apologize for his posts, saying, "I'm not ashamed of anything that I post."

 Robinson defended the Kent State massacre of 1970, in which National Guardsmen killed several students at Ohio's Kent State University who were protesting the Vietnam War.
 After the 2018 shooting at Marjory Stoneman Douglas High School in Parkland, Florida, Robinson mocked the teenage survivors, repeatedly disparaging them in personal terms, calling the Parkland survivors "spoiled, angry, know it all CHILDREN"; "spoiled little bastards"; and "media prosti-tots[sic]".
 He has additionally stated that mass shootings are "karma" for abortion, and has placed blame for them on gun safety activists.

-On June 23, 2023, Robinson delivered remarks at a conference hosted by Moms for Liberty in which he encouraged the reading of the writings of several 20th century dictators, stating, "Here's the thing....Whether you're talking about Adolf Hitler, whether you're talking about Chairman Mao, whether you're talking about Stalin, whether you're talking about Pol Pot, whether you're talking about Castro in Cuba, or whether you're talking about a dozen other despots all around the globe, it is time for us to get back and start reading some of those quotes."
+On June 23, 2023, Robinson delivered remarks at a conference hosted by Moms for Liberty in which he encouraged the reading of the writings of several 20th-century dictators, stating, "Here's the thing....Whether you're talking about Adolf Hitler, whether you're talking about Chairman Mao, whether you're talking about Stalin, whether you're talking about Pol Pot, whether you're talking about Castro in Cuba, or whether you're talking about a dozen other despots all around the globe, it is time for us to get back and start reading some of those quotes."
 The comments sparked another controversy, with media sources expressing concern over whether he may have implied the aforementioned 20th-century dictators were misunderstood or being taken out of context, in addition to the fact that he promoted the reading of their ideas at all.

 At a speech on June 30, 2024, made in a White Lake church, he said "Some folks need killing!"
 He continued to say "It's time for somebody to say it.
 It's not a matter of vengeance.
 It's not a matter of being mean or spiteful.
 It's a matter of necessity!"